 Marketing guru’s would argue that the most important thing with social media is posting decent content regularly but content is useless if you have no one to read it.

 The good news is that most social media sites, including Twitter, Facebook and LinkedIn, allows you to advertise within budget.
-Using intelligent data tools, you will also be able to target your key demographic to optimise your ad campaign.
+Using intelligent data tools (like CANDDi), you will also be able to target your key demographic to optimise your ad campaign.
 Facebook now claims that it has over 2 billion connections between members and local businesses.

 Remember, sometimes it can be quality over quantity and having a following of 1,000 users that are interested in your brand and your product is worth more than 100,000 users that added you because you posted a video of a dancing cat!